elixir-europe/biohackathon-europe/index.md

 ## Benefits
 ### New developments
-  * Integrate prototypes, proof-of-concept proposals or drafts into production
-  * Kickstart projects

-### Existing developments and resources
-  * Test new versions
+  * Advancing new ideas and prototypes into fully functional tools and resources
-  * Gather information for new features
+  * Enhancing existing bioinformatics resources and testing new features
-  * Reach out to new users
-  * Improve documentation and awareness
+  * Engaging with potential users and improving documentation
-  * Receive input from experts in different fields

 ### Personal development and community building
-  * Lead projects in one of the biggest BioHackathon events in Europe with international participation
+  * Networking with international experts in bioinformatics in one of the biggest BioHackathon events in Europe
-  * Learn collaboratively with peers
-  * Share interests to organise or grow communities
-  * Meet and make new contacts
-  * Publish pre-prints
+  * Gaining experience in collaborative software development
+  * Learning new skills in coding, data integration and tool development
+  * Publishing outputs such as preprints or white papers based on BioHackathon project outcomes

 ## Industry engagement
-People from diverse companies are encouraged to participate and submit project proposals.
-If you have any questions, for example regarding the scope of the event, contact the ELIXIR Industry and Innovation Officer Despoina Sousoni (<despoina.sousoni@elixir-europe.org>).
+BioHackathon Europe welcomes participants from industry and encourages collaboration between academia and commercial partners.
+Companies interested in contributing to projects or proposing challenges can get in touch via ELIXIR’s Industry and Innovation office.
+For more information, contact ELIXIR Industry and Innovation Officer Despoina Sousoni (<despoina.sousoni@elixir-europe.org>).

 [View the industry flyer](https://www.google.com/url?q=https://drive.google.com/file/d/1mDaPGDzsffCVHsqVWeiI5OkVYR3XOxaK/view?usp%3Dsharing&sa=D&source=docs&ust=1708618300910606&usg=AOvVaw345L9WOY6g7xj711NVItqr){: .button .is-size-5 .is-inline-block .my-2}

->“It was an amazing experience...Two teams embraced our challenge to demonstrate the validity of edge computing.
+>'It was an amazing experience...Two teams embraced our challenge to demonstrate the validity of edge computing.
 We reached our  goal of connecting with the bioinformatics community and creating awareness for a new technology.
-No doubt we will participate in the future.”
+No doubt we will participate in the future.'
 >
 >_Natalia Jimenez (Atos)_
 {: .mb-6}

 ## Code of Conduct
-The [ELIXIR Code of Conduct](https://elixir-europe.org/events/code-of-conduct) has been created so all participants at ELIXIR events organised and/or funded by the [ELIXIR Hub](https://elixir-europe.org/about-us/who-we-are) can interact with each other in a respectful and safe environment.
-Participants have avenues to turn to in case they believe there has been a breach to this Code of Conduct.
+BioHackathon Europe follows the [ELIXIR Code of Conduct](https://elixir-europe.org/events/code-of-conduct) to ensure a respectful and inclusive environment for all participants.
+The Code of Conduct applies to both in-person and virtual interactions during the event.